-Brought to you by North Dakota Badlands Horse.
-See the North Dakota Badlands Horse Facebook page for more information.
+Brought to you by North Dakota Badlands Horse, this site has photos of all the horses currently in the park and foals that have been born in the last few years.
+See the North Dakota Badlands Horse Facebook page or www.ndbh.org for more information.

 - SIDEKICK'S BAND

-Sidekick is an often overlooked stallion because there is nothing outstanding about he looks, but there is something outstanding about the foals he produces.
+Sidekick was born in 2004 and named because, as a bachelor, he could always be found by the side of his best buddy, Copper.
+One of the smaller stallions, he is an often overlooked stallion because there is nothing outstanding about his looks, but there is something outstanding about the way he moves and the foals he produces.
 Many of his offspring can be seen in the 2013 "sold horses."
 By looking at his band, it is apparent that Sidekick likes the shades of blue and gray.
+In the summer Sidekick's band can often be found around Talkington Trail, Boicourt, and Lindbo Flats, but in late fall they go south, at least to the southern border of the park, and stay there until spring.

 - THUNDER CLOUD'S BAND